sdrahmath/MedSymphony/Readme.md

             python app.py

-4.Open your web browser and navigate to http://localhost:5000 to access the MedSymphony application.
+4. Open your web browser and navigate to http://localhost:5000 to access the MedSymphony application.

 ## Usage